actualbudget/docs/docs/install/zeabur.md

 ## How to Deploy

 Go to [Actual Template](https://zeabur.com/templates/WL26U8), and click **Deploy** to continue.
-You can create zeabur domain names or bind your own domain.
+You can create Zeabur domain names or bind your own domain.

 _Actual does almost all of its computation in your browser, so purchasing more resources for the server won’t necessarily result in a better experience_